 |Market capitalisation||$1 billion|

 There are currently 2.2 million American Finance Trust shares held short by investors – that's known as American Finance Trust's "short interest".
 This figure is 18.4% up from 1.9 million last month.

 There are a few different ways that this level of interest in shorting American Finance Trust shares can be evaluated.

-American Finance Trust's "short interest ratio" (SIR) is the quantity of American Finance Trust shares currently shorted divided by the average quantity of American Finance Trust shares traded daily (recently around 450640.98798398).
-American Finance Trust's SIR currently stands at 7.49.
-In other words for every 100,000 American Finance Trust shares traded daily on the market, roughly 7490 shares are currently held short.
+American Finance Trust's "short interest ratio" (SIR) is the quantity of American Finance Trust shares currently shorted divided by the average quantity of American Finance Trust shares traded daily (recently around 1.2 million).
+American Finance Trust's SIR currently stands at 1.77.
+In other words for every 100,000 American Finance Trust shares traded daily on the market, roughly 1770 shares are currently held short.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against American Finance Trust.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against American Finance Trust.